 The institution shall provide a pro rata refund of nonfederal student financial aid program moneys paid for institutional charges to students who have completed 60 percent or less of the period of attendance.
-Furthermore, AEU shall refund 100% of the amount paid for institutional charges, less a reasonable deposit or application fee not to exceed two hundred and fifty dollars (\$250.00), if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+Furthermore, AEU shall refund 100% of the amount paid for institutional charges, minus an application fee, if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later.